Filters for Top Articles

 Here’s an example of sample data filtered by referral source Newsbreak on a 30-day view.

 Once users are on the Filter by Sources dashboard, they can easily switch sources and date ranges.
 Both controls are in pulldowns on the upper right of the page.
-The sources shown represent all significant traffic sources, usually the top 25-30.
-The pulldown order is ranked, with the most popular referral sources at the top and least popular at the bottom.
+The sources shown represent all significant traffic sources, usually the top 25-30, and are ranked from most to least popular.

 Once filtered by the referral source and date range, articles will be displayed in descending order of engagement by pageviews attributed to that source.
 If a user filtered on Google search, for example, the article with the most Google search-attributed pageviews will be shown atop the list.
 There’s also a column for total pageviews regardless of source, and a user can re-sort articles based on this by clicking on the header text, labeled “Today PV” or “7 Day PV” etc.